larssandell/LarsSandell/README.md

 ### Hi there 👋
 <p>
   <br>
 I have a passion for learning about technology in IT and started studying Front-end development, I have earlier worked with installation, repairing and deployment of software and hardware as an IT- consultant for 12 years, and wanted to try something else.
-Programming and development is a field I always wanted to learn.
+Programming and development are fields I always wanted to learn.
 So now I jumped head on and going back to school to learn Front-end Dev.
 My goal is to become a full-stack developer.
 </p>
 <h2>Statistics:</h2>
 <div>